 When you join MLC for your super, your money is invested into the investment option(s) you choose, or defaulted to MySuper if you’re a member of MLC MasterKey Business Super and don’t make a choice.
 It’s a good idea to regularly review your super to make sure it’s meeting your needs.
-The recent investment market downturn and quick rebound may also be a prompt to take a look at your super.
+The recent investment market downturn may also be a prompt to take a look at your super.

 |About||Could be suited to|